apify/crawlee/README.md

 Note that `[DATASET_ID]` is the name or ID of the dataset.
 The default dataset has ID `default`, unless you override it by setting the `APIFY_DEFAULT_DATASET_ID` environment variable.
-Each dataset item is stores as a separate JSON file, and <code>[INDEX]</code> is a zero-based index of the item in the dataset.
+Each dataset item is stored as a separate JSON file, where <code>[INDEX]</code> is a zero-based index of the item in the dataset.

 The following code demonstrates basic operations of the dataset: